-- Involves recognition that the loss affects this holiday, things will not be the same.

-- Invites the bereaved to find their own inner compass (or to do so with their family):
+Re-orienting Involves acknowledgment that the loss affects this holiday; that things will not be the same.
+Invites the bereaved to find their own inner compass (or to do so with their family):

-- What feels most right to you?
+What feels most right to you?

-- To keep things as close to how they have always been?

-- Change some things?
+To keep things as close to how they have always been?
+Change some things?

-- Change everything?
+Change everything?

-- Plan with others and compromise as needed
+Plan with others and compromise as needed

-Relying

-• Review support networks

-in the context of the holiday

-Identify needs and opportunities

-Note the importance of relationships at this time and provide space and time for bereaved persons to connect or relate such as in a workshop or memorial setting
+Relying Review support networks in the context of the holiday(s) Identify needs, as well as opportunities Note the importance of relationships at this time, and provide space and time for bereaved persons to connect or relate such as in a workshop or memorial setting

-Remembering

-• Help foster the maintaining of connections to the person who died

-(Continuing Bonds, Robert A. Niemeyer)

-What are ways you have seen or provided support for bereaved who are attaching an action or activity to their remembering?
+Remembering Help foster the maintaining of connections to the person who died (Continuing Bonds theory, Robert A. Niemeyer) What are ways you have seen or provided support for bereaved who are attaching an action or activity to their remembering?

-Ideas for Remembering

-- Wrap a favorite keepsake or a framed picture of the deceased and give it as a gift to another grieving family member - Make a book of memorabilia or pictures about the deceased and share it with one another - Encourage children to draw pictures or create gifts inspired by their memories of the deceased.
-Invite them to share them - Share favorite stories about the person who died - Donate a favorite book - Make a financial contribution in the person's honor - Make their favorite food
+Ideas for Remembering Wrap a favorite keepsake or a framed picture of the deceased and give it as a gift to another grieving family member Make a book of memorabilia/pictures about the deceased and share it Encourage children to draw pictures or create gifts inspired by their memories of the deceased.
+Invite them to share them Share favorite stories about the person who died Donate a favorite book Make a financial contribution in the person's honor Make their favorite food

 More Ideas for Remembering

-- Mention their name in the at mealtime (prayer or toast).
+Mention their name at mealtime (prayer or toast)

-- Volunteer your time
+Volunteer your time

-- Plant a tree
+Plant a tree

-- Offer a scholarship in a loved one's name
+Offer a scholarship in a loved one's name

-- One family all put notes in a stocking
+One family all put notes in a stocking

-- Special new décor or ornament
+Special new décor or ornament

-- Create a ritual on a trip
+Create a ritual on a trip

-- Have jewelry made into a new setting
+Have jewelry made into a new setting

-- Have a birthday party for them on his/her birthday
+Have a birthday party for them on his/her birthday

-Wreaths

-• Used around the globe • Commonly in remembrance rituals

-- Etymology of the word wreath is Old English "witha" meaning "to band" - Usually made from evergreens to symbolize strength, as evergreens last throughout the harshest winters.
+Wreaths Used around the globe, commonly in remembrance rituals Etymology of the word wreath is Old English "witha" meaning "to band" Usually made from evergreens to symbolize strength, as evergreens last throughout the harshest winters

-Concluding Comments

-- May people share this reflection post holiday: that the anticipation of the holiday is far worse than the actual holiday. - Each program can shape itself according to the needs and preferences of its bereaved community - Leaning on this belief about all of our natural capacity to move through grief:

-One day we will emerge from the desolate winter of our grief.
+Concluding Comments Many bereaved share this reflection post-holiday: That the anticipation of the holiday was far worse than the actual holiday.
+Each program can shape itself according to the needs and preferences of its bereaved community.
+Leaning on this belief about all of our natural capacity to move through grief: One day we will emerge from the desolate winter of our grief.